-Annual Salary X 151 = Fall, Winter and Spring Salary
+Annual Salary X 151 = Fall, Winter and

+days Spring Salary

-172 contract days
+172 contract

+days

-- 144 instructional days and 7 non-instructional days.
-Upon mutual agreement of a faculty member and the unit administrator, one or more non-instructional days may be assigned in Summer Quarter in order to meet program needs. - The combined total of 'a' and 'b' above, the annual salary will be paid in twenty-four (24) equal installments. - 4.
+141 instructional days, 7 non-instructional days and 3 development days.
+Upon mutual agreement of a faculty member and the unit administrator, one or more non-instructional days may be assigned in Summer Quarter in order to meet program needs.

+- c.
+The combined total of (i) and (ii), the annual salary will be paid in twenty-four (24) equal installments. - 4.
 For IEL part-time faculty with temporary full-time assignments for one quarter during the regular academic year or summer quarter, the distribution of instructional and non-instructional days (NIDs) shall be as follows:

-Fall Quarter - 47 instructional days + 3 NIDs Winter Quarter - 48 instructional days + 2 NIDs Spring Quarter - 49 instructional days + 2 NIDs Summer Quarter - 49 instructional days or equivalent
+Fall Quarter - 46 instructional days + 1 DD + 3 NIDs Winter Quarter - 47 instructional days + 1 DD + 2 NIDs Spring Quarter - 48 instructional days + 1 DD + 2 NIDs Summer Quarter - 49 instructional days or equivalent